nayata/harrow/Documentation/Writing.md

 #### Printing variables

-The value of a variable can be printed in text using a squared braquets:
+The value of a variable can be displayed in text using square brackets.

 ```
 [gold = 50]
 You have [gold] gold coins.
 ```

-The value of a variable can be printed in choices too:
+Variables can also be shown inside choices.

 ```
 - I have [gold] gold coins.